The Four Horsemen (song): Background

-The first horseman holds a bow, and is said to represent either Plague or evangelism of the Gospels.
-But more specifically it seems to historically refer to Nero, who expelled the author from Rome and plays the role of the Beast in Revelation.
-The sword-wielding second horseman may represent war, or genocide.
-"Red" is a legitimate horse color, a reddish brown.
-The third horseman, mounted on black, is famine, which carries a balance because this is how grain was handed out when food was scarce:

-The fourth horse is described using a word "khloros", which probably should be translated from the original greek as "pale".
-But the Greek-speaking songwriters make a pun here, another meaning of khloros being "green", the origin of the word chlorophyll.
-The fourth horseman is explicitly named Thanatos, meaning "death" in Greek.

 Impact

 Receiving significant airplay on album-oriented radio, the song went on to be covered or sampled by a number of bands.

 "The Four Horsemen" influenced Beck's "Chemtrails", which has a similar structure, and The Verve's "The Rolling People", which quoted the "fa fa fa" chant.
 The chorus was also sampled, in a slowed-down fashion, on Daniel Lopatin's "A7", from Chuck Person's Eccojams Vol. 1.
-The song is very popular among metal and techno acts, forming a significant list of covers and samplings.
+The song is popular among metal and techno acts, forming a significant list of covers and samplings.